UWC Procedures

 • increased security and monitoring of certain areas of the campus.

-Yale will maintain as confidential and refrain from disclosing any supportive measures provided to the parties, except to the extent that maintaining such confidentiality would impair Yale’s ability to provide the measures.
-The Deputy Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures and any remedies.
+Yale will maintain as confidential and refrain from disclosing any supportive measures provided to the parties, except to the extent that maintaining such confidentiality would impair Yale’s ability to provide the measures or restore or preserve a party’s access to a university education program or activity.
+The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures and any remedies.

 2. Options to Pursue Alternative Resolutions of Sexual Misconduct Allegations

-Persons involved in allegations of sexual misconduct may prefer to resolve the allegations without formal proceedings, with the assistance of a Deputy Title IX Coordinator.
-This is a voluntary choice that the parties may wish to make after meeting with a Deputy Title IX Coordinator and fully exploring their options.
+Persons involved in allegations of sexual misconduct may prefer to resolve the allegations without an investigation and adjudication process.
+This is a voluntary choice that the parties may wish to make after meeting with the UWC and/or a Title IX Coordinator and fully exploring their options.

-The following rules apply to all alternative resolutions:
+Before initiating an alternative resolution, Yale will notify the Parties of the following rules that apply to all alternative resolutions:

 • The parties must voluntarily consent in writing to participate in an alternative resolution process; Yale will never require that they do so or condition the educational, employment, or other rights of parties on the waiver of their right to an investigation and adjudication of formal complaints of sexual misconduct.

-• At any time prior to agreeing to an alternative resolution, any party has the right to withdraw from the alternative resolution process and resume or initiate a formal complaint process.
+• At any time prior to signing a written Resolution Agreement, any party has the right to withdraw from the alternative resolution process and resume or initiate the formal complaint process.

-• If an alternative resolution process is initiated but not completed, records of the process ordinarily will be destroyed.
+• If an alternative resolution process is initiated but not completed, records of the process itself ordinarily will be destroyed with the exception of the UWC file.

-• No documents or statements made in the alternative resolution process may be used in a subsequent formal complaint proceeding about the same allegations.
+• No documents or statements created as part of the alternative resolution process may be used in a subsequent formal complaint proceeding about the same allegations.

 3. Provisions Applicable to all Formal Proceedings

-3.1 Procedural guidance from a Deputy Title IX Coordinator and the UWC Secretary
+3.1 Procedural guidance from a Title IX Coordinator and the UWC Director

-Title IX Coordinators and the Secretary of the UWC are available to help the parties understand these procedures.
-In particular, the parties may wish to discuss which of Yale’s two formal processes applies to the circumstances of their case.
+Title IX Coordinators and the UWC Director are available to help the parties understand these procedures.
+In particular, the parties may wish to discuss which of Yale’s two investigation and adjudication processes applies to the circumstances of their case.
 (These processes are described in Sections 4 and 5, below.)
 When bringing formal complaints to a Title IX Coordinator, complainants are not required to identify the process they believe should apply.
+The UWC will assess the matter and advise the Complainant of which process (Section 4 or Section 5) will be applied to the complaint.

 3.2 Conflicts of interest and bias